Gorthog/tspad/readme.md

 # tspad

-This is an interactive coding environment.
+This is an interactive coding environment in the browser.
 You can write Typescript, see it executed, and write comprehensive documentation using markdown.

 - Click any text cell (**including this one**) to edit it
 - You can import variables or components from other cells.
 The editor will even give you a suggestion for quick fix if it finds a symbol that exists in another cell.